AdedayoOpeyemi/hotel_services_frontend/README.md

 ### Usage

 * Login or Sign up only with username.
-* In the Carousel select the service you want.
+* On the services page select the service that you want.
-* The selection will give more details about the project.
+* The selection will give more details on the service page about the selected one.
 * To add a service fill and submit the form.
 * To delete a service, click on the delete button.

-### Deployment
+* On My Reservations page you will be able to see a list of all your reservations, and also be able to cancel any of them.
+* On the Reserve page you will be able to generate a new reservations for any service by filling up the date and the city of your choice.

 ## Authors